 "CEA" means the Commodity Exchange Act, 7 U.S.C. §§1-25, et seq. as amended.

-“Change in Law” means that applicable Law or Rules are amended, modified, nullified, suspended, repealed, found unconstitutional or unlawful, or changed or affected in any respect by any Law or Rule of any Governmental Authority after the Effective Date.

-"Competitive Supplier" means a retail electric energy supplier or electric service provider, however designated and defined, or under applicable Law andRules and "billing agent" as may be defined in applicable Law and Rules.
+"Competitive Supplier" means a retail electric energy supplier or electric service provider, however designated and defined, or under applicable Law and Rules.

-"Confirmation" means the written confirmation of the agreement of the Parties to enter into a Transaction.
+"Confirmation" means the written confirmation of the agreement of the Parties to enter into a Transaction, substantially in the form attached as Exhibit A.

+[“Consumption Profile” means characteristics of a Facility’s energy usage, including load factor and usage distribution over on-peak and off-peak, Sunday, and holiday hours.]

-“Eligible Contract Participant” means a an [entity] that either(1) owns assets with a value in excess of ten million dollars ($10,000,000) or (2) has a tangible net worth in excess of one million dollars ($1,000,000), in each case calculated according to generally accepted accounting principles consistently applied.
+“Eligible Contract Participant” means an entity that either owns assets with a value in excess of $10,000,000 or has a tangible net worth in excess of $1,000,000, in each case calculated in according with generally accepted accounting principles consistently applied.

+"Energy Imbalance Charges" means charges imposed by a Utility or T&D Provider (including excess costs of energy and losses due to Utility or T&D Provider cash-outs or excess energy purchases and any attorneys' fees and expenses) in the event that (i) the energy requirements of an Account vary from the amount of energy supplied by us; or (ii) you fail to comply with a Utility Curtailment Notice.

 "Force Majeure" means an event which is not within the reasonable control of a Party ("Claiming Party") (or in the case of third party obligations or facilities, the third party), and which by the exercise of due diligence the Claiming Party, or third party, is unable to overcome or obtain or cause to be obtained a commercially reasonable substitute therefor.
-Force Majeure includes, without limitation, (i) an event of force majeure occurring with respect to a Utility or T&D Provider, it being expressly understood that it will be an event of Force Majeure for EESI if for any reason the applicable Utility is unable to or fails to deliver energy to a Facility and (ii) suspension, curtailment or interruption of service by a Utility or T&D Provider.
+Force Majeure includes, without limitation, (i) explosion or fire (in either case to the extent not attributable to the negligence of the Claiming Party); flood, earthquake, storm, or other natural calamity or act of God; strike or other labor dispute; war, insurrection or riot; (ii) an event of force majeure occurring with respect to a Utility or T&D Provider, it being expressly understood that it will be an event of Force Majeure for EESI if for any reason the applicable Utility is unable to or fails to deliver energy to a Facility; and (iii) suspension, curtailment or interruption of service by a Utility or T&D.

 "Governmental Authority" means any federal, state, local, municipal or other governmental entity, authority or agency, instrumentality, department, board, court, tribunal, regulatory commission, or other body, whether legislative, judicial or executive (or a combination or permutation thereof) and any arbitrator to whom a dispute has been presented under any Law or Rules or by agreement of the Parties with an interest in such dispute.